SakeyJakey/TitleSaber/README.md

 # Title Saber

-Changes the Beat Saber title text to your custom one.
+Changes the Beat Saber title text to your custom one and removes promoted songs if you wish.

 ## Credits